 Heimdal Security has also made a blog post about DD4BC, where they give an example of how the group will contact the company initially and how they threaten the companies to pay.
-You can find the blog post by clicking here.

 The main issue in all of this from a company perspective is that nobody wants their services to be down and it may be the easiest way to get rid of the problem to simply pay.
 It is also a problem that nobody really knows where they can go to report crime of this matter and they might not know how to safeguard against it happening again.

 From a Bitcoin community point-of-view, it is an issue that the currency that we are all working for people to respect is being used to extort companies, which gives the Bitcoin a bad reputation and will not gain our course at all.
 Hopefully it will be possible to stop these attacks once and for all in the future.